Hulme Hippodrome: 2020-2023 – Contested ownership

-Contract for sale
+Contract for sale, November 2020

-Around 20 to 25 November 2020 a private individual who is a property developer and a disqualified director based in south London reportedly paid £450,000 to solicitors representing two persons claiming to be Gilbert Deya Ministries (GDM) charity trustees authorised to sell Hulme Hippodrome, by an exchange of a contract of sale or a purported contract of sale followed shortly by completion.
+Self-reportedly on 25 November 2020 a private individual who is a property developer and a disqualified director based in south London reportedly paid £450,000 to solicitors representing two persons claiming to be Gilbert Deya Ministries (GDM) charity trustees authorised to sell Hulme Hippodrome, by an exchange of a contract of sale or a purported contract of sale to be followed shortly by completion.

 One of these two people was a named trustee in the title deeds, the second person was not, and no evidence was presented to show the consent of the sale by the other two named trustees in the title deeds.
 A transcribed audio-recorded meeting on 29 January 2021 included one of the other named trustees in the title deeds stating their non-consent to the sale.
-The third named trustee is understood to have moved residence out of the UK some years ago.
+The third named trustee is understood to have moved residence out of the UK some years ago, GDM describing them as "retired" and records indicating a date of birth in 1948.

-Whether this disposition (sale) was a breach of trust, or whether this was a misappropriation of trust property, or unjust enrichment, has not been decided by a court.
-Breach of trust can be a civil (damages) or a criminal matter (theft).

 Attempted auction of the Hipp

 The property developer attempted to sell Hulme Hippodrome at an online auction on 10 February 2021, being advertised as potentially suitable for redevelopment into apartments (contrary to the Planning Act as a listed building) with a guide price of £950,000.
-Within days of discovering the auction notice, the campaign Save Hulme Hippodrome (SHH) was created by concerned people from the community with the goal of bringing Hulme Hippodrome into community ownership with the aim of restoring it as a community resource.
-The building was withdrawn from the auction following the first phase of campaigning, along with formal representations by the Theatres Trust and Manchester City Council.
+Within days of discovering the auction notice, the campaign Save Hulme Hippodrome (SHH) was created by concerned people from the community with the goal of bringing Hulme Hippodrome into community ownership in order to restore it as a community resource.
+The building was withdrawn from the auction following the first phase of campaigning, along with formal representations by the Theatres Trust and Manchester City Council to the auction house.